borenstein-lab/robustness_of_gut_microbiome-metabolite_associations/README.md

 ---
-title: 'Analysis notebook: A meta-analysis study of the universality of gut microbiome-metabolome associations'
+title: 'Analysis notebook: A meta-analysis study of the robustness of gut microbiome-metabolome associations'
-date: "February 2021"
+date: "June 2021"
 output: html_document
 ---

-DOI: <TODO>
+This repository contains the analysis code for Muller et al, "A meta-analysis study of the robustness of gut microbiome-metabolome associations" (submitted).

 ### Abstract